hwm0726/Numeric_calculation/README.md

 # Numeric_calculation
-This is the core library of numeric calculation
+This is the core library of numeric calculation, which includes eight core algorithms.